Feather Pecking amongst Chickens

-A lack of protein in the diet is a rarer reason for feather pecking, but it is a consideration if you see your birds pulling out and eating the feathers but don't feel that this is in an aggressive manner.
+A lack of protein in the diet is a rarer reason for feather pecking, but it is a consideration if you see your birds pulling out and eating the feathers but you don't feel that this is being done in an aggressive manner.

-Feathers are made of protein, so if a bird is suffering a protein deficiency they can turn to feather pecking and eating the feathers as a source for much needed protein.
-Making sure that your hens have a good, balanced diet, in particular a quality layers pellet as their staple feed, will help keep this to a minimum.
+Feathers are made of protein, so if a bird is suffering from a protein deficiency they can turn to feather pecking and eating the feathers as a source for much-needed protein.
+Making sure that your hens have a good, balanced diet, in particular, a quality layers pellet as their staple feed will help keep this to a minimum.

-Until the recent introduction of an EU law which said that we can no long sell (market) mealworms as being 'for chickens', dried mealworms would have been suggested as a good source of protein of course, as they are a high protein food, but they are now only available in our wild bird feed section, Dried Mealworms for Birds.
+Until the 2014 introduction of an EU regulation which said that we can no longer sell (market) mealworms as being 'for chickens', dried mealworms would have been suggested as a good source of protein, as they are a high protein food.
+However, although your choice of feed is up to you, we cannot recommend these any longer so they are now only available in our wild bird feed section, Dried Mealworms for Birds.

-I hope that this information page has been useful.
-If you have any questions about products for dealing with feather pecking, or ways to soothe and help the afflicted birds, please give us a call here at Flyte so Fancy on 01300 345229 or email us from the link below.
+I hope this information page has been useful.
+If you have any questions about products for dealing with feather pecking or ways to soothe and help the afflicted birds, please give us a call here at Flyte so Fancy on 01300 345229 or Email Us